Jonathan Taylor Player Prop Bets for NFL Week 13 | Indianapolis vs. Houston 12/5/2021

 - Against the Texans, Taylor has averaged 106.3 rushing yards per game over his three career matchups, 1.8 more yards than his over/under in Sunday's game.

-- In two of three games against the Texans Taylor has run for a touchdown, and had multiple TDs in one of those two games.
+- Taylor has had a rushing touchdown in two matchups against the Texans, and had multiple TDs in one of those games.

-- Taylor will go up against a Texans squad that allows 135.6 rushing yards per game and is the NFL's 31st-ranked rush defense.
+- Conceding 135.6 rushing yards per game, the Texans have the 31st-ranked run defense in the league.

-- This year the Texans are ranked 31st in the league in rushing touchdowns allowed (17).
+- This year the Texans have conceded 17 rushing TDs.
+They are ranked 31st in the league in that category.

 Recent Performances

-- In last week's outing against the Buccaneers, Taylor ran the ball 16 times for 83 yards (5.2 yards per attempt) and scored one touchdown.
+- In last week's matchup against the Buccaneers, Taylor carried the ball 16 times for 83 yards (5.2 yards per carry) and scored one touchdown.

+- He chipped in with four receptions for 14 yards in the passing game.

-- Over his last three games, Taylor has piled up 69 carries for 384 yards (128.0 per game) and six touchdowns.
+- In his last three games, Taylor has rushed for 384 yards (128.0 per game) on 69 carries with six touchdowns.

-- He's also added 13 catches for 43 yards and one touchdown.
+- He also has 43 receiving yards on 13 catches (14.3 yards per game) and one touchdown. .

 Taylor's Indianapolis Teammates